First Place for Youth

 In the final months of 2017, First Place For Youth worked with Project Evident to develop a Strategic Evidence Plan (SEP) to guide the organization’s activities and investments to accelerate progress towards their strategic goals over the next three to five years.
 The SEP had three overarching goals:

 Improvement – strengthening capacity and practices for continuous improvement, evaluation, and learning across the organization’s national network

 Impact – pursuing strategies to evaluate our program model’s impact on education, employment, and housing stability, and assess the benefit/cost;

 Influence – aligning development and advocacy with our evidence agenda to promote field-wide standards and evidence-based funding.

 A critical component of their improvement and impact efforts was the optimization of data systems and tools to support evaluation and expansion, including increased capacity to integrate data from disparate, external administrative sources, and real-time access to data to support frontline decision-making.

 What happened during our engagement (Part 2)

-Project Evident rejoined First Place to Youth to provide additional support in optimizing the data systems to meet the infrastructure goals outlined in the first SEP.
-First Place for Youth discovered that their systems were growing increasingly complex and would require a more sophisticated technological infrastructure to keep up with the strategic goals.
+Project Evident rejoined First Place For Youth to provide additional support in optimizing the data systems to meet the infrastructure goals outlined in the first SEP.
+First Place For Youth discovered that their systems were growing increasingly complex and would require a more sophisticated technological infrastructure to keep up with the strategic goals.